How can I get to Portugal?

 Can I travel to Portugal from Spain?

 Everybody remembers Greta Thunberg traveled to Madrid by train from Lisbon after crossing the Atlantic by boat.
 But from London to Lisbon by train takes around 9 hours!
-That is not for everyone because you will sleep on the train, it’s not comfortable!
-There are the cheapest berth (four-bed cabin), doubles, and first-class cabins (gran class) available.
+That is not for everyone because you will sleep on the train, it’s uncomfortable!
+The cheapest berth (four-bed cabin), doubles, and first-class cabins (gran class) are available.

 From northwestern Spain, two trains a day connect Vigo in Galicia, Spain, to Porto (around 3hr), passing the border at Tuy (Spain) and Valença (Portugal) on the River Minho.